 I’d like to think rabbit is having a resurgence at the moment as consumers are choosing to boycott factory farmed, mass produced meat, and are instead looking for more environmentally sound options.

 In fact, I would go as far as to say that wild rabbit is the ultimate sustainable meat-based protein source here in the UK.
-It has very low food miles, comes with zero plastic or waste packaging and has no carbon footprint from being shipped across the planet.
-As the rabbits breed and live in the wild it is compassionately reared without human interference.

 On the other hand you can sometimes find ‘farmed rabbit’ in some supermarkets or butchers, and I would urge you avoid this entirely.
-The majority of farmed rabbit meat (grown both here and overseas) are not farmed in a kind or compassionate manner at all.

 What does Rabbit Taste Like?